reyhanab/OpenTable-clone/README.md

 # OpenTable clone

 This is the starter for the OpenTable clone project.
-[Live](https://yourtable.onrender.com/)
+[Live Link](https://yourtable.onrender.com/)

 ## Description